Phone: 01234 325781

 Watch Our Introductory Video

-Our facilities include two hyperbaric oxygen tanks, a large physio room, specialist gym and a hydrotherapy pool.
+Our facilities include two Baro chambers (for oxygen therapy), a large physio room, specialist gym and a hydrotherapy pool.

 We employ a carer to provide some extra support for people with disabilities.